Callidon/bloom-filters/README.md

 ## Every hash function is seeded

-By default every hash function is seeded with an internal seed which is equal to `0x1234567890`, if you want to change it.
+By default every hash function is seeded with an internal seed which is equal to `0x1234567890`.
+If you want to change it:

-**Attention** the seed is shared among the package.
-So if you change the seed for one, you change the seed for all.

 ```javascript
 const BloomFilter = require('bloom-filter')